naiquevin/attercop/README.md

   (attercop.spider/run config))
 ```

 See `attercop.examples.dmoz-lisp` for a working example.
+It crawls
+pages on the dmoz directory that are related to lisp based functional
+programming languages and scraps the links to resources for each
-It can be run
+language.
+It can be run as follows,
-as follows,

 ```bash
 $ lein trampoline run -m attercop.examples.dmoz_lisp